mhbahmani/Snapp-Tapsi-Price-Comparison/README.md

 PYTHONUNBUFFERED=0 SCRAPE_INTERVAL=300 python3 price_fetcher.py | tee -a price_fetcher.logs
 ```

+You can set RUN_ONCE environment variable to `true` to run the price fetcher only once and bypass the while loop (default value is false).

 ### Tapsi Load Balancer
 In order to bypass tapsi api waf, we need to change the domain ip on each request. `tapsi_dns_load_balancer.sh` does this for us. `tapsi_dns_load_balancer.sh` writes the domain ip to `/etc/hosts` on each timeout log.